Igor Danchenko

 Igor Yurievich Danchenko (born May 5, 1978) is a Russian citizen and U.S. resident currently residing in Virginia who works as a Eurasia political risk, defense and economics analyst.
 Together with Clifford Gaddy he analyzed Vladimir Putin's 1996 university dissertation and presented examples of plagiarism.
-In July 2020, Danchenko was revealed to have worked for Christopher Steele's Orbis Business Intelligence as a source for the Steele dossier.
+In July 2020, Danchenko was revealed to have worked for Christopher Steele's Orbis Business Intelligence as a source for the discredited Steele dossier.
 In November 2021, he was indicted on charges of lying to the FBI about the identities of his sources but "not about the information [in the dossier] itself".
 He was acquitted of all charges in October 2022.

 Education

-Danchenko grew up in Perm Oblast, Russia.
-In 1996, Danchenko graduated from Specialized English Language School 7 in Perm, Russia.
+Danchenko grew up in Perm Oblast, Russia, the son of an eye surgeon and an engineer who worked on the Soviet space program.
+He attended an elite English-language school where students aspired to work in Soviet foreign affairs.
+At 16, Danchenko participated in a student-exchange trip to England; he later joined a yearlong exchange program and graduated from high school near New Orleans.

 Danchenko graduated from the Law Faculty of Perm State University and the Department of Political Science at the University of Louisville in Kentucky, United States.
 While working at the Brookings Institution, Danchenko earned a master's degree from Georgetown University.
 From 2006 to 2009 he attended the CERES (Center for Eurasian, Russian and East European Studies) program at the Walsh School of Foreign Service there.